-As the weather begins to warm up, many are visting the city park and its various features.
+As the weather begins to warm up, many are visiting the city park and its various features.
 Here are a few things you may want to know about the park to help plan your visit.

 Q – Is swimming allowed in the park pond?